 These regulatory changes are industry wide so businesses will need to register their phone numbers for the business profile to obtain a trust score for both STIR/SHAKEN and A2P.
 For A2P messaging, there are additional steps that are needed to register your Brand and campaign/use case (additional fees will apply) which the carriers will need to approve.
-Campaign approval can take up to 48 hours to 78 hours.
-With these changes CTM has put together a list of the most frequent massage templates in order to help facilitate the process for you.
-The A2P Message templates can be found at [link]
+Campaign approval can take up to a week.
+As soon as additional information is released from the carriers we will post updates here.

 Why are the carriers making these changes?